zaius/docs/lib/docs/languages/golang.md

 ### Useful steps

-* setup-go-workspace
 * golint
-* s3sync and mhook
+* s3sync for syncing your binaries

 #### setup-go-workspace